New Frontiers of Breathwork: Translating the Language of the Breath & Cultivating Nervous System Resilience with Ed Dangerfield

 Let breath change behavior, not just state

-- You notice burnout earlier.
+- You notice burnout earlier, sometimes weeks earlier.

 - You can speak with more voice and less throat bracing.

-- You can widen perspective before reacting.
+- You widen perspective before reacting.

 - You can feel discomfort without immediately turning it into a story.